 The processes described in DO-178B cover planning, development, verification, configuration management, and quality assurance for software systems development.
 Organizations are free to map DO-178B procedures to automatic code generation using Simulink® and Embedded Coder®.

 In developing the AiRx2 software, Septentrio followed a well-defined workflow for using Simulink system models and Model-Based Design to build high-integrity systems that satisfy DO-178B.We used DO Qualification Kit to help prepare tool qualification plans for certification authorities and document tool operational requirements.
-DO Qualification Kit supports the DO-178B certification process with resources for qualifying MathWorks software verification tools, including Simulink Verification and Validation™ and Polyspace® code verifiers.
+DO Qualification Kit supports the DO-178B certification process with resources for qualifying MathWorks software verification tools, including Simulink Verification and Validation™ (transitioned at R2017b) and Polyspace® code verifiers.

 Editor’s Note: An update to DO-178C was recently published by RTCA, but at the time of writing, its use has not been approved by the FAA.
 DO-178C provides guidance on the use of Model-Based Design, such as how to map DO-178 objectives to model and code generation activities, through a supplemental document, DO-331: Model-Based Development and Verification Supplement to DO-178C and DO-278A.

 MATLAB® is used extensively at Septentrio, particularly by the research department.
 Selecting Simulink and Embedded Coder for AiRx2 development puts us on a path to closer collaboration between the research and development groups.